Same-ops/CCON/README.md

 # CCON
 My first repository on GitHub

-Everyone who works in tech, their ultimate goal is to live alone in a farm without any technology.
+Everyone who works in tech, their ultimate goal is to live alone in a farm without any technology!